How to Open an LLC: Everything You Need to Know

 You probably won't have to present any annual administrative procedures or paperwork to your state business office since this isn't a requirement in most states.
 However, you should still document any major company proceedings and have formal procedures in place (such as an annual meeting).
 This protects your company's LLC status.

-An advantage to running an LLC is the pass-through taxation.
-Profits and losses “pass through” the company to the business owners, who then report the information on their personal tax returns.
+An advantage to running an LLC is pass-through taxation.
+Profits and losses “pass-through” the company to the business owners, who then report the information on their personal tax returns.
 As a result, you can pay lower taxes because profits aren't taxed at both personal and business levels.

 Choosing a Name for Your LLC

 You must select a name for your business that follows the laws in your state.
 Some LLC names may appear similar, but most states don't allow owners to create business names that are copies of or too similar to existing LLC names.